-NHP [Cynomolgus macaques (Macaca fascicularis)].
-This study was approved by the IACUC of Maccine under protocol number 46-2007 before the start of the experimental phase.
-Ten NHP [Pusat Studi Satwa Primate (Primate Research Center), Institut Pertanian Bogor, Indonesia] aged 3-5 years old were used in this study (two males and eight females).
-Animals were housed singly under 12-hour light/dark cycle.
+This study was approved by the IACUC of Maccine under protocol number 46-2007 prior to start of experimental phase.
+Ten NHP (Pusat Studi Satwa Primate (Primate Research Center), Institut Pertanian Bogor, Indonesia) at the age of 3-5 years old were used in this study (2 males and 8 females).
+Animals were singly-housed under 12:12 h light/dark cycle.
 During the study, the cages were cleaned at regular intervals to maintain hygiene.
-NHPs were surgically prepared with indwelling cannulas inserted into the cisterna magna and connected to a subcutaneous access port to permit CSF sampling.
-Animals were allowed a minimum 7-day recovery period from surgery before the commencement of dosing and sampling.
+NHPs were surgically prepared with indwelling cannulae inserted into the cisterna magna and connected to a subcutaneous access port to permit cerebrospinal fluid (CSF) sampling.
+Animals were allowed a minimum 7 day recovery period from surgery prior to the commencement of dosing and sampling.
 The animals were restrained in primate chairs on each day of dosing.
-On the day of dosing, PF-05182357 was administered subcutaneously with a dose volume of 1.0 ml/kg at 1 and 3 mg/kg (n = 5).
-Both blood and CSF samples were collected at the following time points in relation to dosing: day -2(-48), day -1(-24), 0, 0.25, 0.5, 1, 2, 4, 7, 12, 24, 48, 72, and 120 hours.
-Whole-blood samples of approximately 1.0 ml were collected from the femoral vein and into EDTA-containing tubes.
-Plasma was separated by spinning the samples at 4000 rpm for 10 minutes at 4°C. For collection of the CSF samples via the cisterna magna catheter, the area around the port was swabbed with a suitable disinfectant before insertion of the Huber needle.
-After needle insertion, a 150-μl sample was taken and discarded, and then a 300-μl sample was obtained.
-Each 300- $\mu$ l sample was in 3 × 100- $\mu$ l aliquots in cryovials and snapfrozen on liquid nitrogen.
-Both plasma and CSF samples were stored at -80°C before analysis.
-Both PF-05182357 and KYNA concentrations were subsequently measured from CSF samples; only PF-05182357 concentration was measured in plasma samples.
+On the day of dosing, PF-05182357 was administered subcutaneously with a dose volume of 1.0 mL/kg at 1 mg/kg and 3 mg/kg (n=5).
+Both blood and CSF samples were collected at the following time points in relation to dosing: Day -2 (-48), Day -1 (-24), 0, 0.25, 0.5, 1, 2, 4, 7, 12, 24, 48, 72, 120 hrs.
+Whole blood samples of approximately 1.0 mL were collected from the femoral vein and into EDTA containing tubes.
+Plasma was separated by spinning the samples at 4000 rpm for 10 minutes at 4°C. For collection of the CSF samples via the cisterna magna catheter, the area around the port was swabbed with a suitable disinfectant prior to insertion of the Huber needle.
+After needle insertion, a 150 μL sample was taken, discarded and then a 300 μL sample was obtained.
+Each 300 μL sample was in 3 x 100 μL aliquots in cryovials and snapped frozen on liquid nitrogen.
+Both plasma and CSF samples were stored at -80°C prior to analysis.
+Both PF-05182357 and KYNA concentrations were subsequently measured from CSF samples while only PF-05182357 concentration was measured in plasma samples.

-Data Analysis
+Data analysis